Summary: in this tutorial, you’ll learn how to use the SQL BETWEEN

 BETWEEN

-function, you need to use a similar function:
+function, you need to find a similar function that extract year from a date.

-- The BETWEEN operator returns true if a value is within a specific range.
+operator to check if a value is within a specific range. - Use the